 - Wind Chimes – Wind chimes produce a soft and quiet sound, which promotes calmness and serenity.

-- Metal Picture Frames – Picture frames of metal will promote yin energy because of their association with emotion and memory.
+- Metal Picture Frames – Picture frames made of metal will promote yin energy because of their association with emotion and memory.

 Metal Symbols That Represent Yang Energy